LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 This can be used to verify the result in a testnet block explorer like [Cardanoscan](https://testnet.cardanoscan.io/) or [ADATools](https://testnet.adatools.io/transactions) through a direct search of the transaction ID above.

 ## Burning Tokens
+To burn any quantity of fungible tokens you will need to specify negative values following your `{policyid}.{assetname}` unit in the `--mint` parameter, use the same `--minting-script-file` and ensure the `--tx-out` values factor in the subtracted difference after burning the specified quantities.

 ## Explore Token Builders
 Alternatively you can use the following tools (for a fee) to mint your own tokens without having to use the CLI commands against a full node.